Hotel Experiences

-Rui is the leader of four teams of nearly 40 Harbin ice carvers that, each October, arrive in OrlandoNashvilleDallasDenver and Washington, D.C., to build magnificent monuments to frozen water in the form of general holiday cheer and classic holiday tales.
+Rui is the leader of four teams of nearly 40 Harbin ice carvers that, each October, arrive in Orlando, Nashville, Dallas, Denver, Washington, D.C. and San Antonio, to build magnificent monuments to frozen water in the form of general holiday cheer and classic holiday tales.

-Each Gaylord Hotels resort will feature more than 2 million twinkling lights, 15,000 ornaments and dozens of larger-than-life decorations embracing a specific holiday theme and unique Christmas entertainment for all age groups.
+Each resort will feature millions of twinkling lights, thousands of ornaments and dozens of larger-than-life decorations embracing a specific holiday theme and unique Christmas entertainment for all age groups.

 The Harbin carvers put an American spin on a centuries-old craft, creating small scale versions of China’s iconic International Ice and Snow Sculpture Festival.